 NJCNF will support child nutrition in each of these communities through:

-- Food accessibility report: For each selected community, an analysis of food accessibility will be developed including type of food and meals available, availability by time of year, time of day, and by specific geography and demographics.
+Food accessibility report: For each selected community, an analysis of food accessibility has been developed.
 Informed by local partners, the report aims to be a tool for local leaders and stakeholders to identify opportunities to improve availability of staple and perishable food and meal programs.